awsdocs/amazon-personalize-developer-guide/doc_source/how-it-works-dataset-schema.md

 + boolean \(values `true` and `false` must be lower case in your data\)
 + null

- You can use *null* for `EVENT_VALUE` and `RECOMMENDATION_ID` reserved keywords, and interaction, user, and item metadata fields\.
-Adding a `null` type to a field allows you to use imperfect data \(for example, metadata with blank values\), to generate personalized recommendations\.
-The following example shows how to add a null type for a GENRES field\.
+ Some required and reserved fields support null data\.
+Adding a `null` type to a field allows you to use imperfect data \(for example, metadata with blank values\) to generate recommendations\.
+For information on which fields support null data, see [Domain datasets and schemas](domain-datasets-and-schemas.md) or [Custom datasets and schemas](custom-datasets-and-schemas.md)\.
+The following example shows how to add a null type for a GENDER field\.

 ```
 {
-  "name": "GENRES",
+  "name": "GENDER",
   "type": [
     "null",
     "string"